Pangonn-corp/Pangonn/README.md

-# 🎮 GameHub Website collab
+# 🎮 Pangonn Website collab

-Welcome to **GameHub** — your all-in-one online arcade! 🕹️✨ This project is all about creating a **game-packed website** where you can play a ton of different games — right from your browser. 🚀
+Welcome to **Pangonn** — your all-in-one online arcade! 🕹️✨ This project is all about creating a **game-packed website** where you can play a ton of different games — right from your browser. 🚀

 ---